-The absence of natural paired face images (with and without natural occlusions) poses additional challenges to the face de-occlusion task.
-To make the network training possible, we propose an alternating training strategy, with different loss combinations in different stages, to optimize the whole network.
-Overall, the alternating training consists of two stages: (i) auxiliary training with synthetic paired images, and (ii) training with natural unpaired images (as shown in Figure 5).
-The former gives the network a good ability to complete the face images and the later aims to ensure the position of the occlusion.
+The absence of paired face images with and without natural occlusions poses additional challenges to the natural face de-occlusion task.
+To achieve network convergence in training, we propose an alternating training strategy using different loss combinations in different stages to optimize the whole network.
+Overall, the alternating training consists of two stages: (i) auxiliary training with paired images with synthetic occlusions, and (ii) training with natural unpaired images (as shown in Figure 5).
+The former makes a good initialization of the whole network to establish the basic face de-occlusion ability, and the latter expands this ability into the scenarios of unpaired face images with natural occlusions.